Home BP Monitoring With Aortic Stenosis: 5 Mistakes After 74

 A gentle closing note

-Living well with aortic stenosis and hypertension is absolutely possible—and thoughtful aortic stenosis home blood pressure monitoring supports that goal.
+Living well with aortic stenosis and hypertension is absolutely possible—and thoughtful home blood pressure monitoring supports that goal.
 Your readings are one piece of a larger clinical picture, not a verdict.
 Small, consistent habits—like proper cuff use, calm measurement conditions, and sharing trends with your care team—make a meaningful difference.
 If you're unsure, talking to your doctor is always a good idea.

 FAQ

-#### Can I use a wrist blood pressure monitor if I have aortic stenosis?
+Can I use a wrist blood pressure monitor if I have aortic stenosis?

 Sarcopenic obesity makes cuff sizing challenging: excess arm fat can mask underlying muscle loss, leading to routine use of standard cuffs that are too small.
 This causes falsely elevated readings—potentially prompting unnecessary antihypertensive intensification.
 Measuring arm circumference and selecting a large or extra-large cuff (per device guidelines) is essential.
+The bladder inside the cuff should encircle at least 80% of the arm circumference; if it doesn't, readings may be artificially high by 10–20 mm Hg.

 Widened pulse pressure reflects reduced stroke volume and increased arterial stiffness—not necessarily uncontrolled hypertension.
 While a pulse pressure >80 mm Hg warrants review, focus on trends over time and symptoms—not single numbers.
-It’s a clue, not a crisis.
+It's a clue, not a crisis.
+What matters more is whether pulse pressure is increasing steadily over weeks or months, which could signal worsening valve function.
+Conversely, a narrowing pulse pressure (<30 mm Hg) may indicate reduced cardiac output and needs prompt medical evaluation.

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult with a qualified healthcare professional before making any changes to your health routine or treatment plan.